Debora Caprioglio

 Debora Caprioglio (/it/, born 3 May 1968) is an Italian actress.
 She is known for playing the title character in the 1991 Italian film Paprika by Tinto Brass.
-In 2007, she took in the Italian version of the reality show Celebrity Survivor (L'isola dei famosi).
+In 2007, she took part in the Italian version of the reality show Celebrity Survivor (L'isola dei famosi).

 Early life

 Debora Caprioglio was born on May 3, 1968, in Mestre, Venice.
-When she was 17 when she won the Un Volto per il Cinema talent competition.
+When she was 17, she won the Un Volto per il Cinema talent competition.

 Career

-Actor/director Klaus Kinski took notice of Caprioglio and launched career by casting her in Grandi cacciatori (1988) and then Kinski Paganini(1989).
+Actor/director Klaus Kinski took notice of Caprioglio and launched her career by casting her in Grandi cacciatori (1988) and then Kinski Paganini (1989).
 She then starred in the sex drama Paprika (1991) by director Tinto Brass, her breakout role.

 Her subsequent film work included The Smile of the Fox (1992), With Closed Eyes (1994), and Samson and Delilah (1996).
-In 2005 she moved to teleivision, first appearing in the Italian series Provaci ancora prof!.
+In 2005, she moved to teleivision, first appearing in the Italian series Provaci ancora prof!.

-In 2007, she took part in the Italian reality television series L'isola dei famosi, the Italian versioon of Celebrity Survivor.
+In 2007, she took part in the Italian reality television series L'isola dei famosi, the Italian version of Celebrity Survivor.